hwanggu-corgi/hwanggu-log/update.md

 ### October 26th, 2020
-1. Corgi add progress #395 in assignment 1, CSC 369♥♥
+1. Corgi add progress #394 in assignment 1, CSC 369♥♥
-    - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
+    - Corgi working on a1fs_create in a1fs.c, over♥♥
+        - Corgi adding code to function
-        - Corgi working on adding test to this function♥♥
+    - [on hold] Corgi working on a1fs_mkdir in a1fs.c, over♥♥
-        - Corgi working on adding code #209
+        - Corgi working on adding code #208
             - Corgi fixing file system not being written to disk error
             - Corgi checking to make sure all is well on virtual machine before merge request
             - Corgi completed working on adding testing functions [1 of 1]